 In 1978 Sanguinetti Sensei was introduced to Okinawan Goju Ryu for the first time when Juichi Kokubo Sensei moved to Perú from Japan to start the promotion of the Okinawan art.
 Until that year Kokubo Sensei was an “uchi deshi” (living student) of Morio Higaonna Sensei in Tokyo, Japan before he moved to Perú.
 Since 1978 Sanguinetti Sensei has always maintained a relationship with Kokubo Sensei where Sanguinetti Sensei not only visits Kokubo Sensei periodically in Perú but also he invites Kokubo Sensei to teach at his Dojo in San Diego in his Annual Bushikan Gasshuku.

 Sanguinetti Sensei met the founder and chief instructor of the Shorei Shobu Kan budo organization, John Roseberry Shihan, for the first time in 1993 joining his organization the same year.
 Since then, his relationship with Roseberry Shihan has grown very much.
-Every year Sanguinetti Sensei invites Roseberry Shihan to teach at his dojo in San Diego, as well that Sanguinetti Sensei travels to Shihan's Honbu Dojo in Lincoln, Nebraska to train with him and to teach Kobudo at the Shorei Shobu Kan Annual Convention.
+For 13 years Sanguinetti Sensei invited Roseberry Shihan and Shorei Shobu Kan senior instructors to teach at his dojo in San Diego, as well that Sanguinetti Sensei travels to Shihan's Honbu Dojo in Meryland to train with him and to teach at the Shorei Shobu Kan Annual Convention.
 Sanguinetti Sensei also visit the Lincoln Dojo every year to teach at the Annual Matayoshi Kobudo Gasshuku.

-This budo organization, with headquarters in Albuquerque, New Mexico, is headed by founder and chief instructor James Hawks Sensei.
-Sanguinetti Sensei has being a member of the organization since 1993 and since then he has been nominated a Member of the Board of Directors of Kobudo.
+This budo organization, with headquarters in Albuquerque, New Mexico, was headed by founder and chief instructor James Hawks Sensei.
+Sanguinetti Sensei became a member of the organization in 1993 and since then he was nominated a Member of the Board of Directors of Kobudo.
 As part of his relationship and support to the USKA Sanguinetti Sensei traveled every year to the USKA Nationals in Albuquerque as well as the USKA Souther California Tournaments.

 The Intercontinental Bujutsu Federation is directed by one of their founders, Jorge Garibaldi Sensei, with headquarters in Denmark.
 Even though Sanguinetti Sensei has been a member of this budo organization only since 2009, he is very committed to build a strong relationship with the IBF members.
 In 2010 Sanguinetti Sensei traveled to Salou, Spain to participate and to teach at the 2do Encuentro IBF, in 2011 attended the 3er Encuentro IBF in Aarhus, Denmark.
 In 2012 he traveled also to Salou, Spain to participate and to teach at the Encuentro IBF.
 Sanguinetti Sensei has been invited to be a Member of the IBF International Board of Directors, function that he takes seriously.